700 Children's® – A Blog by Pediatric Experts

 Liquid Medication

-• Have child plug nose
+• Have child plug their nose.

-• Utilize counting (1, 2,3…take medicine)
+• Utilize counting (1, 2, 3…take medicine).

 If you notice your child struggling and becoming frustrated, it is okay to take a short break and try again.
 Be patient, remain positive, and celebrate the success!